Here's what will happen when Trump's emergency declaration is challenged in court

 Eric Columbus: Under the National Emergencies Act, the president can declare an emergency when he deems fit.
 The statute does not define the term “emergency,” and just declaring an emergency does not, by itself, do anything.
 All it does is unlock certain powers.
 In essence, it’s like you’ve got a glass box that says, “Use only in case of emergency.”
 And when the president declares an emergency, all those boxes open up.

-MJ: Which emergency powers are Trump invoking?
+MJ: What are the emergency powers that Trump is invoking?

 EC: The main statute that he invoked was 10 USC 2808.
 That is titled “Construction authority in the event of a declaration of war or national emergency.”
 It says that if the president declares a national emergency that requires the use of the armed forces, the secretary of defense can authorize military construction projects to the extent necessary to support such use of the armed forces.